Southern at United Nations Climate Change Conference (COP27)

+For nearly three decades, the United Nations has been bringing together almost every country on Earth for global climate summits – called COPs, or “Conference of the Parties.”
+In that time, climate change has gone from being a fringe issue to a global priority.
+This 27th annual summit, thus its name COP27, took place in 2022.
 Southern applied to be a COP member with observer status in 2020.
 Two to three thousand organizations across industries have been applying from all over the world, but Southern has obtained access as a RINGO (Research and Independent Non-Government Organization), among just 300 other universities from around the world.
 Southern represents Connecticut State Colleges and Universities.
 Yale and UConn also attend.

-Southern students actively participate for the first time in 2022
+Southern Students Actively Participate for the First Time in 2022

 Southern is sending a group of climate leaders to participate in this year’s COP27 because we are at a pivotal moment in time where climate issues are creating massive social and ecological impacts around the world.
 Globally, there is mounting pressure for governments to act on climate change, and these negotiations are key to framing the agreements and commitments that are made.

-This year's delegation includes Miriah Kelly, assistant professor, Environment, Geography, and Marine Sciences; Erin Heidkamp, director of international education, and graduate students Gregory Rodriguez, ’19, M.S. ’22 and Caitlin McLaughlin, ’22, M.S. ’24,
+This year's delegation includes Miriah Kelly, assistant professor, Environment, Geography, and Marine Sciences; Erin Heidkamp, director of international education, and graduate students Gregory Rodriguez, ’19, M.S. ’22, and Caitlin McLaughlin, ’22, M.S. ’24,

 This year, Kelly says her team aims to take an even more active role at COP27, including having Rodriguez and McLaughlin read impact statements at several of the conference’s key moments.